 - ConnectWise board match: If this text matches any part of a ConnectWise board's name, this condition is met.

-- Ticket type: Can be set to Service Ticket, Project Ticket or Project Issue.
+- Service/Project: Can be set to Service Ticket, Project Ticket or Project Issue.
 If the ticket is of the selected type, this condition is met.

 - No resource assigned: If a card has no resources assigned to it, this condition is met.